-- Facts and figures — Keeping an organized journal of workplace accomplishments and results will strengthen your evaluation and consolidate data efficiently.
-If your organization uses performance management software or goal management software, you should look back at results and pull them into the self-assessment.
+Facts and figures — Keeping an organized journal of workplace accomplishments and results will strengthen your evaluation and consolidate data efficiently.
+If your organization uses performance management software or goal management software, you should look back at results and pull them into the self-appraisal.

-- Rationalize results — When talking about successes, explain how they were achieved.
+Rationalize results — When talking about successes, encourage employees to explain how they were achieved.
 Who else contributed, which responsibilities were divided, or what extra steps were taken to ensure success?
-Take time to document any successes or barriers you and your team encountered.
+Take time to document any successes or barriers the team encountered.

-Below you will find specific examples of what a great self-assessment should look like depending on your role.
-We encourage you to lean on these examples and customize them to better reflect your own workplace accomplishments.
+Below are specific self-evaluation examples of what a great assessment should look like depending on the role.
+We encourage you to lean on these examples and customize them to better reflect your own employees and workplace.

 1. Self-Assessment Example: Sales Representative